OK Computer OKNOTOK 1997 2017

 OK Computer OKNOTOK 1997 2017 is a reissue of the 1997 album OK Computer by the English rock band Radiohead.
 It was released in June 2017, the album's 20th anniversary, following the 2016 acquisition of Radiohead's back catalogue by XL Recordings from EMI.

-OKNOTOK comprises remastered versions of OK Computer and its B-sides, plus three previously unreleased songs: "I Promise", "Man of War", and "Lift".
+OKNOTOK comprises remastered versions of OK Computer and its B-sides, plus three previously unreleased songs: "I Promise", "Man of War" and "Lift".
 The special edition includes an art book, notes, and a cassette tape of demos and session recordings.
-Unlike previous Radiohead reissues, which were released by EMI without Radiohead's involvement and contained no new material, the band curated the OKNOTOK material themselves.
+Unlike previous Radiohead reissues, which were released by EMI and contained no new material, Radiohead curated the OKNOTOK material themselves.

 Radiohead promoted OKNOTOK with a teaser campaign of posters and videos.
 Music videos were released for the three new songs, and "I Promise" and "Man of War" were released as singles.
 OKNOTOK debuted at number two in the UK Albums Chart and was the bestselling album in UK independent record stores for a year.
-It reached number 23 on the US Billboard 200 and received critical acclaim.
+In the US, it reached number 23 on the Billboard 200.
+It received acclaim, particularly for its bonus material.

-Background

-Radiohead released OK Computer, their third album, in May 1997, through EMI.
-It was recorded in 1996 and 1997 at St Catherine's Court, a historic mansion near Bath.
-The album won Best Alternative Album at the 40th Grammy Awards and has sold at least 4.5 million copies worldwide.
-According to Acclaimed Music, which tracks music reviews, OK Computer is the eighth-most acclaimed album of all time.

-Radiohead's record contract with EMI ended with the release of Hail to the Thief in 2003.
-Their subsequent albums have been released by XL Recordings, while EMI retained the copyright to Radiohead's back catalogue.
-After a period of being out of print on vinyl, EMI reissued a double LP of OK Computer without Radiohead's involvement in 2008, and again in 2009 as an expanded "Collector's Edition".
-The reissues were not remastered and contained no new material.

-In 2016, with Radiohead's approval, their back catalogue was transferred to XL Recordings and the "Collector's Editions" were removed from streaming services.
-In May 2016, XL reissued Radiohead's back catalogue on vinyl, including OK Computer.